regret-17/more-pruning-less-/readme.md

 - Please ensure you use [uBlock Origin](https://github.com/gorhill/uBlock) to access any of the websites listed here, otherwise, you will have a bad time.
 (To be honest, you should always have this in general).
 - Notice any typos, errors, out of date info?
 Have suggestions or questions?
 Please contact me on [my Twitter](https://twitter.com/sighrelief)!

-## How to use this list
+## What is this list, How do i use it?
+- This list is basically just a collection of things I personally use, or think are useful, cool, or neat!
+I made it to both shine light on things I think deserve more attention, and to provide those I know with a useful list about how to do things or what services are good.
-Some items in this list could easily fit in more than one category, so to make sure you find what you're looking for please use `Ctrl + F` (or `Cmd + F` on macOS).
+- Some items in this list could easily fit in more than one category, so to make sure you find what you're looking for please use `Ctrl + F` (or `Cmd + F` on macOS).

-## Background Information
-- [Wikipedia "File sharing" category](https://en.wikipedia.org/wiki/Category:File_sharing) Wikipedia's full list of file-sharing related articles.

 ## Contents
 - [General-Piracy](#general-piracy)